I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Automatically Detecting Spying Extensions

 \subsection{Using Prior Work}

-Prior work used machine learning to automatically detect malicious extensions---a broader class of harmful extensions including those that engage in ad manipulation and social network abuse~\cite{jagpal2015trends}.
-In this section, we first assess if we can use a similar approach for detecting spying extensions.
+Prior work by Jagpal \textit{et al} used machine learning to automatically detect malicious extensions---a broader class of harmful extensions including those that engage in ad manipulation and social network abuse~\cite{jagpal2015trends}.
+In this section, we first assess the performance of Jagpal \textit{et al}'s approach on our dataset of spying extensions.
+For a fair comparison, we use the same set of features, classifiers and parameters used by Jagpal \textit{et al}'s work, as mentioned below.

 \subsubsectitle{Feature Engineering. }Prior work by Jagpal \textit{et al.}~\cite{jagpal2015trends} takes significant effort to carefully select and model an exhaustive set of features.
 We begin by extracting a similar set of features to detect spying extensions.
 All the features are described in detail in Table~\ref{tab:feat-desc}.
-Note that our feature set includes all the features (whenever available)\footnote{For example, WoT reputation score of remote URL will be absent for extensions which do not make a query to an external URL.} used in prior work on detecting malicious browser extensions~\cite{jagpal2015trends}.
-Features are broadly divided into two categories---static and dynamic. \begin{enumerate}[leftmargin=*] \item \textit{Static Features: } These features include permissions listed in the manifest file of extensions (F1), signatures extracted from the source code of extensions (F3) and meta-information like the number of users, reviews, ratings, etc. (F6).
+Note that our feature set includes all the features (whenever available)\footnote{For example, WoT reputation score of remote URL will be absent for extensions which do not make a query to an external URL.} used by Jagpal \textit{et al}~\cite{jagpal2015trends}.
+Features are broadly divided into two categories---static and dynamic. \begin{enumerate}[leftmargin=*] \item \textit{Static Features: } These features include permissions listed in the manifest file (F1), signatures extracted from the source code (F3) and meta-information like the number of users, reviews, ratings, etc. (F6).
 Static features provide a rich insight into the functionality and structure of extensions.

 \item \textit{Dynamic Features: } These features capture the traits of an extension when it is actively running on the client-side.
-Every extension is run in a controlled environment (using the same workload used in Section~\ref{sec:dataset}) to record client-side changes (F4) and network behavior (F5) along with the Chrome API calls made by the extension (F2). \end{enumerate}
+Every extension is run in a controlled environment (using the same workload used in Section~\ref{sec:dataset}) to record client-side changes (F4), network behavior (F5), and the Chrome API calls made by the extension (F2). \end{enumerate}

 \subsubsectitle{ML Classifiers. } In addition to using the classifier used by Jagpal \textit{et al.}, which is Logistic Regression (LR) with L1 regularization, we experiment with a variety of other high performing classifier families.
 We include Decision Trees, Random Forest, Adaboost (an ensemble method using Random Forest as the base estimator), SVM (with an RBF kernel) and a Neural Network.
 For the Neural Network, we use an architecture with a single hidden layer having 100 neurons and use stochastic gradient descent with a reLU activation function.
 We also use L2 regularization with a high penalty value, $\alpha = 1.0$ to limit overfitting.